Nine Ways To Know When Opinion Doesn’t Equal Truth or Experience

-Ideas and concepts that are outside of conventional thought are not likely to get the social media attention and shares.
+Ideas and concepts that are outside of conventional thought are not likely to get social media attention and shares.
 Because of that, many content producers have started adopting populist messages.
-This is a flaw with “group think”, or a herd mentality, to move forward, eventually, someone challenges the status quo.
-It’s the unpopular opinion.
+This is a flaw with “group think,” or a herd mentality, to move forward.
+Eventually, someone challenges the status quo.
+It’s an unpopular opinion.

 The problem remains that websites and blogs are monetized mostly by the volume of traffic received, which means that the unpopular opinion, even if based on truth, is uneconomical and therefore not a profitable stance to take.